Find a Lender-Approved Local Conveyancer in Old Colwyn

 Commercial Conveyancing solicitors in Old Colwyn regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Old Colwyn practicing in commercial conveyancing in Old Colwyn.
-This may include advice on buying and selling small and large scale commercial property and agricultural land
+The firms listed below are a small selection of solicitors in Old Colwyn with expertise in commercial conveyancing in Old Colwyn.
+This will likely include advice on complex issues under the Landlord and Tenant Act of 1954

 • Amphletts Solicitors Limited, 49 Conway Road, Colwyn Bay, Conwy, LL29 7AN